vippsas/vipps-ecom-api/vipps-ecom-api.md

 The callback body received from Vipps will depend on whether the payment type is set to `"eComm Express Payment"` or `"eComm Regular Payment"`.

+### Authorization

 If `authToken` was used in the initiate payment request these requests will have a `Authorization` header.
 These headers will have the same value as the one provided in `authToken`.

 API details: [`POST:[callbackPrefix]/v2/payments/{orderId}`](https://vippsas.github.io/vipps-ecom-api/#/Endpoints_required_by_Vipps_from_the_merchant/transactionUpdateCallbackForRegularPaymentUsingPOST)

 ### Vipps callback servers